signaldatascience/R-curriculum/assignments/3-advanced-topics/nlp/nlp.md

 * Create two data frames from the training and test sets such that each row corresponds to a single email, each column corresponds to a particular word, and each entry is 0 or 1 depending on whether or not the column's corresponding word is present in the row's corresponding email.
 For now, consider a "word" to be any sequence of non-space characters without further characters on either side; *e.g.*, in `"Lorem4 ipsum; dolor.
 Sit <b>amet</b>"`, the words are `"Lorem4"`, `"ipsum;"`, `"dolor."`, `"Sit"`, and `"<b>amet</b>"`.
 The columns for the two data frames should *not* be identical (*i.e.*, there should be words in the training set which do not appear in the test set and vice versa).
 (You may find [`strsplit()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/strsplit.html) helpful.)

+* To save on computation time, select only the columns of the training and test data frames which correspond the 20,000 most common words in each one (where "commonness" is measured by the number of emails in which a word appears at least once).

 The method of *naive* Bayes refers to the assumption of conditional independence among the classifier features.
 That is, if $P(w_i)$ denotes the probability of word $w_i$ appearing in an email, we assume that $P(w_i \mid w_j) = P(w_i)$ for all $i \ne j$.
 In addition, we assume that there is no *a priori* reason for us to believe that an incoming message is more likely than not to be spam, so $P(\text{spam}) = P(\text{ham})$.
 These two assumptions allow us to obtain a very simple expression for the probability of an email containing the set of unique words $\{w_1, w_2, \ldots, w_n\}$ being spam:

 $$P(\text{spam}) = p = \frac{p_1 p_2 \cdots p_n}{p_1 p_2 \cdots p_n + (1 - p_1) (1 - p_2) \cdots (1 - p_n)},$$